esphome/esphome-docs/components/sensor/statistics.rst

 Instead of inserting individual measurements, the component can combine several sensor measurements into a chunk.
 When this chunk exceeds ``chunk_size`` sensor measurements or ``chunk_size`` duration, this component adds that chunk to the window.
 This approach saves memory for sliding windows, as memory does not hold every individual sensor measurement but only stores several sensor measurements combined.
 For continuous windows, this improves accuracy for significantly large windows.

-If you want to collect statistics from a significant number of measurements (potentially unlimited), use a ``chunked_continuous`` type.
-It uses slightly more memory and is slower but is numerically accurate.
+If you want to collect statistics from a significant number of measurements (potentially unlimited), use a ``continuous_long_term`` type.
+It uses slightly more memory and is slightly slower but is numerically accurate.
 A ``continuous`` type uses very little memory and is extremely fast.
-However, it can lose accuracy with significantly large windows.
+However, it may lose accuracy with significantly large windows.

 .. list-table:: Continuous Window Type Comparison
     :header-rows: 1

     * -
       - ``continuous``
-      - ``chunked_continuous``
+      - ``continuous_long_term``
     * - Capacity set by count
       - yes
       - yes